Team-Homey/.github/profile/README.md

 ## 💻How to execute

-1. download apk file of out application here : https://yurimn.github.io/homey/release/
+1. download apk file of our application here : https://yurimn.github.io/homey/release/
 2. run the file on your android phone

 ## 👩🏼‍💻 contributors